vilagehead67/Real-Estate-Listing-Platform-Project-CareerEx/README.md

 **Description**
 This is the backend for a real estate listing platform where users can browse, save, and inquire about properties.
-Agents can post listings.
-It includes user authentication, role-based access, one admins can view users information, and email verification.
+Agents can post listings,  and Admins can approve or reject them.
+It includes user authentication, role-based access, admins can view users information, payment integration, and email verification.

 **Features**
 ~User and Agent registration with email verification